ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 * These areas represent the nighttime residential population.
 * They were introduced in 2001 and revised in 2011 to reflect population changes and better align with administrative units.
 They will be revised again in 2021.
 * The geographies are built from clusters of postcodes which are aggregated to be as socially homogenous as possible, based on a range of factors.
-* Each level of geograhpy has a relatively consistent population size.
+* Each level of geography has a relatively consistent population size.
 * Mixtures of urban and rural areas are avoided wherever possible.
 * The Census geographies are hierarchical and nest within each other, as shown in the image below.